GoogleCloudPlatform/cluster-toolkit/docs/vm-images.md

 > modules that have their own image specification.
 Please read the
 > documentation for any module utilized.

-When an HPC Toolkit blueprint points to a predefined source module (e.g.
+When an Cluster Toolkit blueprint points to a predefined source module (e.g.
 `community/modules/compute/schedmd-slurm-gcp-v5-node-group`), generally the
 module has a default image defined.
 In order to override this default image, a user may specify the `instance_image` setting in the yaml blueprint, within